G-Core/product-documentation/documentation/cloud/networking/load-balancers/use-annotations-for-load-balancers.md

 ## Examples

-Here are several examples of annotations using.
+Here, several examples of annotations using are presented.

 To assign an Advanced DDoS protection profile to your cluster, use the following code in the manifest: